dmakvh/eureka/FAQ.md

 ## What happens during network outages between Peers?

-In the case of network outages between peers, following things may happen
+In the case of network outages between peers, following things may happen.

 The heartbeat replications between peers may fail and the server detects this situation and enters into a self-preservation mode protecting the current state.
 Registrations may happen in an orphaned server and some clients may reflect new registrations while the others may not.